rafapolo/website/README.md

 Hello there!

-I have been creating algorithms since connecting to the Internet was an expensive ritual starting with mystic sounds for a mere 0.007MB/s.
+I have been creating software projects since connecting to the Internet was an expensive ritual starting with mystic sounds for a mere 0.007MB/s.
 What a journey!

 Before Git existed I was already working as a Software Developer for a Competitive Intelligence Startup in Rio de Janeiro, Brazil.